 By Neil Johnson – Principal Program Manager | Microsoft Endpoint Manager – Intune

-Microsoft 365 for Mac, or Microsoft 365 apps for Mac as it’s now known, is a key part of any Microsoft 365 deployment.
+Microsoft 365 Apps for Mac is a key part of any Microsoft 365 deployment.
 The Office team has been hard at work making our Mac story the best it possibly can be over the past few years.

-The current version has been redesigned based on our Fluent UI which matches Apple’s new Big Sur UI.
-It makes native use of Apple Silicon processors for improved performance and battery life, but how do you get it deployed to your users?
+Our Fluent UI matches Apple’s Big Sur UI, making native use of Apple silicon processors for improved performance and battery life.
+How do you get it deployed to your users?